czczc/CI-ODM/doc/getstarted.rst

 * JavaScript
 * HTML / CSS

 You don't need to read too deep into the languages, just enough to get you started.
-The best way to learn a language is by using it in your project, not by reading the book.
+The best way to learn a language is by using it in your project, not by reading the textbooks.

 ..
 Comment .................................

-.. index:: Framework

 Framework Prerequisite
 ===========================